Skip to content

 Abaqus, Amber, Gaussian, GROMACS, LAMMPS, NAMD, NWChem, Quantum Espresso, STAR-CCM+, VASP

 In case your program does not natively support checkpointing, there are attempts at creating generic checkpoint/restart solutions that should work application-agnostic.
-One such project which we recommend is Distributed Multi-Threaded Check-Pointing (DMTCP).
+One such project which we provide is Distributed Multi-Threaded Check-Pointing (DMTCP).

 Note